 Download the survey summary.

-This phase of the community engagement process will start in fall 2023.
+This phase of the community engagement process started in fall 2023.
 In this phase, draft design options for each park will be presented to the local community for feedback and revisions.

 On January 19, 2023, the second meeting with the Black Communities Advisory Group took place.